 - 15.1.
 Emergency medication shall be stored securely in a designated area with controlled access. - 15.2.
 A registration log book must be maintained for all controlled medications present in the renal dialysis centre. - 15.2.1.
-The logbook should include entries of each transaction, detailing the date, time, medication type, dosage, and the names of personnel involved. - 15.3.
+The logbook should include entries of each transaction, detailing the date, time, medication type, dosage, and the names of personnel involved. - 15.2.2.
+The facility shall keep count of controlled medications by registration using the NPCM platform. - 15.3.
 Dopamine is strictly prohibited for use in renal dialysis centres. - 15.4.
 The crash cart must be readily available in the renal dialysis centre for immediate response to emergencies. - 15.4.1.
-A crash cart shall be regularly inspected and stocked with the necessary emergency medications. - 15.5.
-The facility shall maintain a comprehensive emergency protocol, ensuring the immediate availability and accessibility of essential medications such as calcium gluconate, to prevent the effect of hyperkalemia on the heart by stabilization of membrane.
+A crash cart shall be regularly inspected and stocked with the necessary emergency medications. - 15.4.2.
+In adult dialysis centres it is not required to have pediatric medications and equipment in the crash cart.